Onemanwolf/Gap_Labs/Envorinment/Setup_Your_Evorinment.md

 10. Delete everything inside the your resource group accept for your `storage account` and your monitoring `workspace` we need to leave those to resources in our resource group.

-:skull:

-    > DO NOT DELETE YOUR RESOURCE GROUP!
+    > :skull: DO NOT DELETE YOUR RESOURCE GROUP!

-    > DO NOT DELETE YOUR STORAGE ACCOUNT!
+    > :skull: DO NOT DELETE YOUR STORAGE ACCOUNT!

-    > DO NOT DELETE YOUR AZURE MONITOR WORKSPACE!
+    > :skull: DO NOT DELETE YOUR AZURE MONITOR WORKSPACE!